oracle/weblogic-kubernetes-operator/site/quickstart.md

 # Quick Start Guide

-Use this Quick Start Guide to create a WebLogic Kubernetes deployment in a Kubernetes cluster.
+Use this Quick Start Guide to create a WebLogic deployment in a Kubernetes cluster.
 (Maybe add what users would do with this set up.)

 (Add link to page that describes a very specific deployment following our [samples flow](http://aseng-wiki.us.oracle.com/asengwiki/display/ASDevWLS/2.0+Samples+Flow) with a Traefik load balancer and just one domain.
 RM, I'm not sure that this is needed in the Quick Start Guide. **This is a tutorial.
 What we need are the actual commands for each step listed.**)